TWBug/GoldCardHenge/content/application/_index.en.md

 ![Fees for Overseas Applicants](/cms-uploads/goldcardfee-03.png "Fees for Overseas Applicants")

 * After completing the application, you will get a system confirmation via e-mail.
 Your application has now entered the review process.
-* To check your application process, log in to the portal, click "Application Progress Inquiry", and fill in your 12-digits application number. **The application fee is nonrefundable no matter the results of the application.
-If you choose not to use the Taiwan Employment Gold Card, you will not be eligible for a refund either.**
+* To check your application process, log in to the portal, click "Application Progress Inquiry", and fill in your 12-digit application number. **The application fee is nonrefundable regardless of your application.**

 ## STEP 2: Passport Check